Market Analysis · Silver Tsunami · Career Opportunity

 US business brokers

-The International Business Brokers Association has fewer than 3,000 members as of 2025.
-Even including non-IBBA advisors and M&A intermediaries, the total active advisor population in the US is estimated at 10,000–15,000.
-The math is straightforward: the profession cannot process the incoming deal flow at current capacity.
-Every qualified advisor who enters the profession in the next 5 years is entering into structural undersupply.
+The IBBA has fewer than 3,000 members as of 2025.
+Even including non-IBBA brokers and M&A intermediaries, the total active advisor population in the US is estimated at 10,000–15,000.
+Against McKinsey's projection of up to 665,000 SMB exits per year at peak — and only 30% of those going through a professional sale channel — the profession processes roughly 200,000 mandates per year at its current capacity.
+The gap between what is needed and what exists is structural.
+Every qualified advisor entering the profession in the next 5 years is entering into chronic undersupply.

-5. The Sectors With the Highest Boomer Exit Concentration
+7. Sectors With the Highest Boomer Exit Concentration

 The silver tsunami is not evenly distributed across industries.
 Boomer ownership is concentrated in sectors where businesses were built in the 1970s–1990s, where physical presence and personal relationships dominate the model, and where the work of building the business is inseparable from the owner's own career identity.
 These sectors have the highest density of motivated sellers — and the highest proportion of owners with no exit plan.